aws-samples/aws-cloudformation-workshops/workshop_1/README.md

 ```
 DbRootPassword: !GetAtt DbRootPassword.RandomString
 ```

+Here is how the whole custom resource logic flows:

+1. We create a Lambda function named RandomStrFunction that looks for a resource property named *StringLength* and returns a data element named *RandomString* which is string of quantity *StringLength* random alphanumeric characters.

+2. We define a custom resource named DbRootPassword that has two properties, a token (pointer) to RandomStrFunction and StringLength.

+3. When the custom resource DbRootPassword is created, CloudFormation invokes the Lambda function.

+4. To get the resulting random string, we use GetAtt to extract the *RandomString* attribute.

 - __6.17__ Add the following lines to the **Outputs:** section.
 Make sure you maintain the appropriate level of spacing.